hyperwell/playground/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
-Edit a component file in `src`, save it, and reload the page to see your changes.
+To test the annotation environment with a notebook provided by a Hyperwell gateway, obtain its gateway-issued URL (which is based on its ID, e.g., `http://gateway.example.com/annotatios/abcdef123`).
+Enter the full URL and make sure to check the Hyperwell option.
+By clicking the ‘Load Annotations’ button, the environment will fetch all existing annotations and establish a WebSocket connection for receiving real-time updates by collaborators.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.